Review of paralleling strategies for Cypress tests

 Orchestration services like Currents Dashboard use historical data to optimize the execution order of cypress tests and utilize different strategies for ordering the execution.

-Optimal sorting by expected duration
+Optimal sorting by the expected duration

 Optimally sorting parallel cypress tests

-By ordering cypress spec files according to their expected duration and optimizing the distribution of the files between cypress runners (CI machines), we can greatly reduce the overall duration of runs and complete our cypress tests suite faster.
+By ordering cypress spec files according to their expected duration and optimizing the distribution of the files between cypress runners (CI machines), we can significantly reduce the overall duration of runs and complete our cypress tests suite faster.

 Typically cypress tests are running as part of your CI pipeline, having this kind of optimization reduces the overall duration of cypress runs and saves valuable time, reduces CI machines utilization and allows developers to get feedback faster.